WHAT HAPPENS AT A MEET?

 WHEN YOU ARRIVE

 Please make sure your athlete arrives at least one hour prior to their first event.
 Each athlete is pre-assigned a number for that event to help identify them.
 Assist your athlete in getting this number from their coach, and ensure that the number is pinned on your child's t-shirt or singlet.
 Ask your coach whether the number will be pinned on the front or back, since it depends on the event.
+Please hold onto your bib number for the whole track meet, you will not get a new one on the second day of a two day meet.

 The announcer will say the event and heat number, and there is also an electronic board with this information.
 The schedules are available online in advance through the Athletics Alberta and Ellis Track websites.

-Big Thunder athletes are required to "marshal in" prior to each event.
+Thunder athletes are required to "marshal in" prior to each event.
 An hour prior to the event, athletes are required to bring their number and spikes (shoes) to the marshaling table.
 This confirms that you plan to compete and that your spikes are acceptable.
 Lane numbers are also assigned at this stage.

 RUNNING IN AN EVENT